 |1.
 Optical Gel is placed above and around the entrance of the loading dock doors.||2.
 Optical Gel is placed in perching areas to prevent the birds from gathering above the loading dock.|

 In both scenarios, Optical Gel successfully deterred birds from continuing to nest and perch in the areas.
-If you encounter issues with birds, contact the experts at Batzner Pest Control.
+If you encounter issues with birds at your business, contact the experts at Batzner Pest Control.